 A student on academic warning or probation may be required to successfully complete failed courses before proceeding in the program.

-Acumen College of Business and Technology is committed to providing its students with an educational environment free from sexual violence and treating its students who report incidents of sexual violence with dignity and respect.
+Acumen College of Business and Technology is committed to providing its students with an educational environment free from sexual misconduct and treating its students who report incidents of sexual misconduct with dignity and respect.

 Code of Student Rights and Responsibilities

 The College is committed to the provision of high quality education and training, and seeks to ensure an environment of academic integrity in both the learning and evaluation processes taking place at the College.
 It is also committed to the establishment of an atmosphere of respect and appreciation for the rights and responsibilities of all those associated with the College.

 Exam regulations serve several purposes.
 Primarily, they attempt to minimize the inherent stress of a testing environment as much as possible, and to safeguard the integrity of the test-taking and evaluation process.
 The comprehensive nature of these regulations attempt to achieve this balance by clearly setting out expectations so that all parties involved in the testing process, have a common understanding of the rules.